fuhengwu2021/distributedai/chapter7-sglang-and-advanced-inference-architectures/chapter7.md

 ## SGLang Core Theory

 SGLang's architecture is built around several core innovations that enable high-performance inference: RadixAttention for KV cache reuse, structured output decoding with X-Grammar, graph-based Intermediate Representation (IR), operator fusion, and an advanced scheduler with CPU/GPU overlap.
-These techniques work together to achieve up to 6.4x higher throughput compared to existing inference systems.
+These techniques work together to achieve up to 6.4x higher throughput compared to existing inference systems. **While vLLM focuses on optimizing model parallelism (TP/PP) and memory efficiency (PagedAttention), SGLang emphasizes request-level optimizations like RadixAttention and router-based routing**, making it better suited for high-QPS, low-latency workloads where request routing and cache locality matter more than model weight distribution.

 ### RadixAttention: Prefix Cache Reuse

 **RadixAttention** is one of SGLang's most significant innovations, enabling efficient KV cache reuse across requests that share common prefixes.
-This is particularly valuable in scenarios where multiple requests share the same prompt prefix, such as AI agents with system prompts or few-shot learning examples.
+This is particularly valuable in scenarios where multiple requests share the same prompt prefix, such as AI agents with system prompts or few-shot learning examples. **Unlike vLLM's PagedAttention which optimizes memory efficiency within a single request's KV cache, RadixAttention optimizes across multiple requests by sharing common prefixes**, making it especially effective for high-QPS scenarios with shared system prompts or few-shot examples.

 #### The Problem: Redundant KV Cache Computation